 - We are Finland’s biggest producer of solar power.
 At the end of 2021, there were more than 100,000 solar panels on the roofs of a good 200 S Group locations.
 The electricity produced on these sites can be used in our own locations.
 At S Group, guarantees of origin of renewable electricity have been obtained for all electricity consumed within the group.
 This means that all electricity that we consume is produced with renewable energy.

 - Finland’s largest wind farm will be completed at the Sarvisuo area in Simo, Sea Lapland, during the first half of 2022.
 The Sarvisuo area will encompass 27 wind turbines, which will significantly increase S Group’s renewable electricity production.
 Following the completion of the Sarvisuo Wind Farm, we are the third largest producer of wind power in Finland.

 - We are compensating for the climate emissions from our employees’ business flights for the third year running.

 - We support the Carbon Action project that promotes carbon farming in Finland, as well as the research work that facilitates emission compensations.

 - Every year, we participate in the climate assessment of the international CDP initiative.
-According to the assessment S Group has carried out pioneering climate work, and we were awarded the best rating (A) in 2020.
+According to the assessment S Group has carried out pioneering climate work, and in 2021, our climate work received an A- rating.